MissVeronica/um-pdf-user-submitted-data/README.md

-# UM PDF User Submitted data
+# UM PDF User Submitted data - version 2.0.0 soon
-Extension to Ultimate Member for creating PDF files with Submitted User Registration Data and attach PDF file links to Emails.
+Extension to Ultimate Member for creating PDF files with Submitted User Registration Data and an option to attach PDF file links to notification emails.

 ## Installation